uncomplicate/fluokitten/articles/functors_applicatives_monads_in_pictures.md

 To continue with the spirit of the original article, we continue by providing the [Clojure version](/articles/learnyouahaskell.html) of the [Learn you a Haskell for Great Good](http://learnyouahaskell.com) book.
 [Continue here](/articles/learnyouahaskell.html)
 Of course, while reading these guides, you should check [Fluokitten reference documentation and tutorials](/articles/guides.html#fluokitten_documentation_and_tutorials) out as needed.

+## Tell Us What You Think!

+Please take a moment to tell us what you think about this guide on Twitter or the [Fluokitten community resources](/articles/community)

+Let us know what was unclear or what has not been covered.
+Maybe you do not like the guide style or grammar or discover spelling mistakes.
+Reader feedback is key to making the documentation better.